Constructing new SST configurations

 These components fall in the following rough categories: Communications, Marshaling, Method Invocation and Remote Objects.
 The Communications components provide a transport-independent mechanism for the transfer of data from one machine to another.
 Marshaling describes the format of the transferred data and allows objects to be converted to bytes and vice versa.
 The Method Invocation classes provide functionality similar to remote procedure calls (RPC) and allow the specification of various message dispatch policies.
 SST's Remote Object Model supports references to remote objects.
 SST also provides a number of tools or tool extensions to assist in composing, monitoring and debugging programs using these components.

 The basic execution model of SST involves invocation handlers, dispatchers, marshalers, and transports.
-These components are linked together in a manner that is depicted in the figure in Getting started with SST.
+These components are linked together in a manner that is depicted in the figure in

 On detecting an attempt to send a message to a remote machine, the system asks an invocation handler to invoke the desired method on the desired machine.
 The handler asks its associated dispatcher for the best way to send the message.
 Having determined this the handler passes the message to its marshaler which converts the objects into a series of bytes.
 The handler then uses its transport to send the bytes to the machine hosting the object which is the receiver of the Smalltalk message.